Telmooo/jpass/docs/blackbox_testing.md

 From the tests derived above, only the following tests need to be implemented, as others are redundant.

 #### Test T1, T2, T4
-Test is implemented with a parametrized test for testing the various lengths values on the null string, as the expected output for all these tests is the null string itself.
+Test is implemented with a parameterized test for testing the various lengths values on the null string, as the expected output for all these tests is the null string itself.
 ```java
 @ParameterizedTest
 @ValueSource(ints = {-1, 0, 1})